 How many calories and grams should you eat?

-Now in the spirit of keeping things simple I am going to try and avoid saying you should be eating x amount of grams of this food and that food.
-There are some articles which I have read which state, to calculate how many calories you should be eating, multiply your bodyweight by 14 or 15.
-Now while I do not disagree with this, it is slightly vague and I would rather go according to portions as that former way can get quite complicated, especially for someone who doesn’t know much about calories.
+In the spirit of keeping things simple we will keep away from saying you should be eating x amount of grams of this food and that food.
+There are some articles which state, to calculate how many calories you should be eating, multiply your bodyweight by 14 or 15.
+This method is slightly vague and we should rather go according to portions as that former way can get quite complicated, especially for someone who doesn’t know much about calories.

-So once you put all these portions together with each of the meals as I have discussed above, you will start to see how your body responds and from there you can manipulate and change it as you need.
+So once you put all these portions together with each of your meals, you will start to see how your body responds and from there you can manipulate and change it as you need, decreasing or increasing what you need.

 These portion sizes are relatively small, but should be adequate for the average woman.
 Depending on your weight and body fat you can adjust them to suit your needs.
 This is all just a guideline to help you get started and to see how you need to eat to maximise your results, be fit and healthy and achieve a great body :)